sjkrieg/growhonsup/README.md

 3. pandas (tested on 1.4.3)
 4. tqdm (tested on 4.65.0)

 The key difference between this project and prior HON models is the use of an outcome variable to determine which conditional (higher-order) nodes to create in the graph.
-These outcomes must be supplied as part of the input.
+The model additionally can learn which diagnoses are noisy or irrelevant and skip them.
+Outcomes (labels) must be supplied as part of the input.
 Each line in the input file should follow this template:
 ```
 SEQUENCE_ID 1 2 3 ... n LABEL
 ```